Arsenal station (Paris Métro): The station

 Arsenal station opened to the public in 1906.
 It was closed on 2 September 1939, as a result of the mobilization of employees of the Compagnie du chemin de fer métropolitain de Paris (CMP) in World War II.
-It was never reopened and today serves as a training centre for RATP agents.
+The station was reopened after the Liberation, but it closed again because of its close proximity to the neighbouring station of Quai de la Rapée.
+Today, the station serves as a training centre for RATP agents.
 Access to the station is situated on Boulevard Bourdon.